hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - bi-directional interfaces allow the exchange of contextual information between Cisco DNA Center and the external, third-party IT systems
     - provide the capability to publish the network data, events and notifications to the external systems and consume information in Cisco DNA Center from the connected systems
     - <span style="color: #bb6600;">application monitors</span> for power utilization of devices and IoT sensors
-  - security application notify the controller about a specific security threats: northbound and southbound
+  - security application notify the controller about a specific security threats: northbound and southboun
+  - <span style="color: #bb6600;">Full Context Awareness</span>: policy enforcement based on complete visibility of users and communication between virtual machines

 - AsyncOS API